robbiekthomas/gym_exercises/README.md

 # Revelation

-An exercise library that allows users to search for in depth exercise recommendations and videos.
-Over 1000 exercises to choose from an external API
+An exercise library created with ReactJS that allows users to search for in depth exercise recommendations and videos.
+Over 1000 exercises to choose from an external API.

 ## Final Product